saltstack/salt-windows-msi/README.md

 Master and id are read from file `C:\salt\conf\minion`

 You can set a new master with `MASTER`.
-This will overrule the master in a kept configuration.

 You can set a new master public key with `MASTER_KEY`, after you converted it into one line like so: